 In a statement accompanying the policy update, released on May 9, the university wrote it’s “committed to providing reasonable accommodation for medical cannabis use on a case-by-case basis.”

 On Oct.
-15 of 2018, just two days before legalization day, the U of O said it would allow cannabis consumers to light up on campus in tobacco smoking areas but would consult further with the community before cementing a policy.
+15 of 2018, just two days before legalization day, the U of O said it would allow cannabis users to light up on campus in tobacco smoking areas but would consult further with the community before cementing a policy.

 The university said this update is a result of these consultations into whether the U of O should become a smoke-free environment.
 An ad hoc committee led David Graham, the U of O’s provost and vice-president (academic), then reviewed the results of the consultation and made recommendations to develop the updated policy.
 The committee also reviewed policies at other Canadian universities as well as studies on cannabis use, the U of O said.